Wrocław city skyline with historic buildings and modern architecture, Lower Silesia, Poland

 Off-season (lower prices)

-Wrocław, Poland is a Moderate destination perfect for architecture and culture.
+Wrocław, Poland is a destination with a temperate climate, perfect for colorful Market Square and dwarf statues.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $72/day, while mid-range trips average $170/day.
+Budget travel costs around $79/day, while mid-range trips average $185/day.
 EU citizens need only ID.

 /day